53V1Ru5/react-portfolio/README.md

     </span>
   ))}
 ```
-I used the following UseState and useEffect methods:
+I used the following useState and useEffect methods:
 ```

   const [letterClass, setLetterClass] = useState('text-animate')